 What’s the danger?

 The danger with all this, however, is that although the mechanics of connecting brands and people are terribly exciting for brands and digital vendors, they remain mechanical.

 By contrast, Chloe Markowicz of Contagious gave an overview of this year’s Cannes Lions winners.
 It almost managed to bring tears to the public’s eyes not once but twice.
 The first was the Dove Real Beauty campaign, which everyone has seen by now but remains compelling in its simplicity and execution.
-The second was Ogilvy & Mather Amsterdam’s remarkable Dela campaign for funeral insurance (go watch it now).
+The second was Ogilvy & Mather Amsterdam’s remarkable Dela campaign for funeral insurance.

 …the talking point was not the technology, it was the story

 What struck me was that these were very concept-driven campaigns.
 Both are basically people in front of a camera.
 In the first, the emotion is very contained but present nonetheless.
 The Dela campaign positively overflows with emotion, but in a more spontaneous way.

 Both campaigns then used new media abundantly to connect with people.
 But the talking point was not the technology, it was the story.